dbt-labs/docs.getdbt.com/website/blog/2022-07-12-change-data-capture.md

 Let’s return to Joanne.
 Using dbt and her favorite BI tool, Joanne has created an income report to track monthly revenue for each product category.

-You can imagine her DAG as shown below, where `fct_income` captures revenue amounts per month for each product category.
+You can imagine her DAG as shown below, where `fct_income` captures income per month for each product category.

 ![](/img/blog/2022-07-12-change-data-capture-metrics/fct-income-dag.png)